Today we are going to look at the Synology NAS setup process on DSM 7!

 2. When it’s done installing, open the package.
 You will be asked to specify a location to save your reports.
 Select Yes.
 Specify a location to save your reports and the frequency you’d like reports generated.

-3. A wizard will then start that assists you in the creation of the scheduled task.
-Give your report a name and specify the total number of reports you’d like to keep.
+3. A wizard will then start to assist you in the creation of the scheduled task.
+Give your report a name, set a schedule, and then specify the total number of reports you’d like to keep.

 4. Keep all Report Types selected (unless you don’t want specific ones generated) and click Next.